How to become a nutritionist or dietitian: My career journey and honest advice

-Studying nutrition and dietetics (it's REALLY hard...)
+Studying a nutrition and dietetics degree is REALLY hard...

 You have to work hard to get through it as you can't fake it.
-If you're not good at science or maths, be prepared to get a tutor to help you.
+If you're not good at science or maths, be prepared to get a tutor to help you and work hard.

 How to find a job as a nutritionist or dietitian

-- 'What' you know really does matter when you're a nutrition professional.
+'What' you know really does matter when you're a nutrition professional.
 But WHO you know is crucial when it comes to getting a job as a nutritionist.
 Ask your friends and family if they know anyone who works in the food/health industry.
 Try to get an introduction.
 That first job I got wasn't even advertised.
 Most jobs aren't.
 Network like crazy.

-- There are NOT MANY JOBS in nutrition!
+There are NOT MANY JOBS in nutrition!
 But, there is a lot of work.
 Do not go into nutrition if you want to be employed.
 That is a recipe for unemployment.
 Hundreds of new nutritionists and dietitians graduate and there are only around ten 'employee' roles that everyone competes for.

-- If you want to start a career as a nutritionist or dietitian, be prepared to be your own boss and run a business.
+If you want to start a career as a nutritionist or dietitian, be prepared to be your own boss and run a business.
 This means you have to be really self-motivated, passionate AND you need to learn how to run a business.
 About 75% of my working hours is spent running a business.
 The rest I get to do nutrition.

 Send an email or call: Don't send people messages on social media.
 Take the time to find their email and send them a well thought out message.
 It's much more professional.
 Follow up if they don't respond.
 Be polite, be lovely but be assertive.